AiKiHack/auto-service/README.md

 # Auto service module for Odoo

 This is beta verssion for test purpouses.
-It uses only new API - Odoo v8(not tested), v9 and v10.
+It uses only new API file name convention - Odoo  v10.

 ## Installation